RamassamyM/gosu-space-invaders/README.md

   def initialize
     super(640, 480)
     # of course you can also play full screen
-    # instantiate here your player and enemies
+    # instantiate here your player
     # ...
   end